tomerd/scala-xmpp/readme.md

 ***************************************************************************************

-see license.txt for license info
+Licensed under the Apache License, see license.txt